COVID-19 Business Resources

 This page will be updated with more information shortly.

 Economic Impact Disaster Loans (EIDL) and Economic Injury Grants EIDL loans are low-interest loans which usually issued by SBA after a natural disaster.
 This program has been opened up to nonprofits impacted by the COVID-19 pandemic.
 The loans are low-interest loans that can have a long term (up to 30 years) and require collateral for loans over $25,000, so they are not for every organization.
 SBA is no longer issuing the EIDL advances which were a portion of the loan that didn't have to be repaid.
 The Economic Aid Act extended the deadline for this program to December 31, 2021.

 Nonprofits can apply for EIDL loans directly on the SBA website.
 You can find the application here .
 Note that while nonprofit organizations to not have "owners" the online system will require you to enter an "owner" with their social security number in order to submit the applications.
 We recommend that you submit an application for this loan and grant program as soon as possible.
 SBA has this phone line to help applicants for this program: 800-659-2955.

 Employee Retention Payroll Tax Credit FThe program was established under the CARES act and was expanded under the Economic Impact Act so businesses who receive PPP funding are also eligible for these tax credits.
-Nonprofits are generally eligible is they are closed by the government OR experience at least a 50% drop in income, there is the ability to get a payroll tax credit of up to $5,000 per employee (section 2301 of the Cares Act).
+Nonprofits are generally eligible is they are closed by the government OR experience at least a 20% drop in income, there is the ability to get a payroll tax credit of up to $7,000 per employee per quarter through June 2021.
 Details of the original program from the CARES act can be found here.
 The IRS is expected to issue updated rules shortly.